ELthomasoPostfix/HOAx/README.md

 The extended HOA format used for this project was propesed in [this paper](https://arxiv.org/abs/1912.05793).
 It introduces a `controllable-AP` property in the HOA header section.

 Thus, we require Spot to be able to parse and store this information.

+**For c++**, just using `spot::parse_aut` for an input file seems to parse the `controllable-AP` property of the input file just fine.
+The `spot::twa_graph_ptr` member `aut` of the `spot::parsed_aut_ptr` produced by the parsing contains the requisite `"synthesis-outputs"` named property, which is reflective of the `controllable-AP` property.
+Furthermore, dumping that automaton back out as HOA format shows that the `controllable-AP` prop is conserved (at least when it is part of the HOA file input).

+### Spot-related eHOA & (Parity) Games information

 On Spot's TωA page, the [section on arenas for two player games](https://spot.lre.epita.fr/hoa.html#orgcf37081) gives an example of an automaton that specifies `controllable-AP: 1`.

 To access properties related to games, we may refer to the [named properties section](https://spot.lre.epita.fr/concepts.html#named-properties) of Spot's concepts page.
 The property `synthesis-outputs` seems to represent `controllable-AP` in this context, and related game properties are `state-winner`, `strategy` and `synthesis-outputs`.